pviotti/conver-old/README.md

 > erl -pa ./ebin -eval "cv_main:run(5, mock)." -s init stop -noshell

-where 5 is the number of client processes to spin and "mock" is the store type (in this case, a client testing against a dummy in-memory store consisting of Erlang's *ets*).
+In this example, 5 is the number of client processes, and "mock" is the name of the store under test (in this case, a dummy in-memory store consisting of Erlang's *ets*).
-It should print a trace of the execution and then draw the corresponding graph in the current directory as `client_type.png`.
+After the execution, Conver prints the outcome to stdout, and draws the corresponding graph to a file in the current directory named as `client_type.png`.

 To run tests with PropEr:

 > erl -pa ./ebin -eval "cv_statem:test()." -s init stop -noshell